heathernoto/StarterPortfolio/README.md

 ![original portfolio site](src/images/firstPage.png)

 So here is my still playful, semi-adult version!
-Made with React and a mix of CSS and some Material UI.

-### Hope to talk to you!
+Made with React and a shifting mix of CSS and some Material UI.
+(Because CSS...grr..this is a good place to experiment and try to wrestle it into submission.)